gselander/ace-key-groupcomm-oscore/draft-tiloca-ace-oscoap-joining.md

 The method described in this document leverages the following management aspects related to OSCORE groups and discussed in the sections of {{I-D.ietf-core-oscore-groupcomm}} referred below.

 * Management of group keying material (see Section 2.1 of {{I-D.ietf-core-oscore-groupcomm}}).
-This includes the need to revoke and renew the keying material currently used in the OSCORE group, upon changes in the group membership.
-In particular, renewing the keying material is required upon a new node joining the group, in order to preserve backward security.
-That is, the Group Manager should renew the keying material before completing the join process and sending a join response.
-Such a join response provides the joining node with the updated keying material just established in the group.
-The Group Manager is responsible to enforce rekeying policies and accordingly update the keying material in the groups of its competence (see Section 6 of {{I-D.ietf-core-oscore-groupcomm}}).
+The Group Manager is responsible for the renew and re-distribution of the keying material in the groups of its competence (rekeying).
+According to the specific application requirements, this can include rekeying the group upon changes in its membership.
+In particular, renewing the keying material is required upon a new node's joining or a current node's leaving, in case backward security and forward security have to be preserved, respectively.

+* Provisioning and retrieval of public keys (see Section 2 of {{I-D.ietf-core-oscore-groupcomm}}).
+The Group Manager acts as key repository of public keys of group members, and provides them upon request.

 * Synchronization of sequence numbers (see Section 6 of {{I-D.ietf-core-oscore-groupcomm}}).
 This concerns how a listener node that has just joined an OSCORE group can synchronize with the sequence number of requesters in the same group.

-* Provisioning and retrieval of public keys (see Appendix D.2 of {{I-D.ietf-core-oscore-groupcomm}}).
-This provides guidelines about how to ensure the availability of group members' public keys, possibly relying on the Group Manager as trusted key repository (see Section 6 of {{I-D.ietf-core-oscore-groupcomm}}).

 Before sending the join response, the Group Manager should verify that the joining node actually owns the associated private key, for instance by performing a proof-of-possession challenge-response, whose details are out of the scope of this specification.